About This Case Study

 Strategist

-Direction: Show only user-created images.
-No professional photographers.
+Direction: Curate stunning images shot by iPhone users-both everyday photographers and professionals.
 No technical claims.
 Let the gallery be the proof.
 Make every customer a potential billboard.

 Forge: Territory Exploration